-- Try to get staff to take vacation at the same time as physicians.
+Try to get staff to take vacation time simultaneously as physicians.

-Many medical students may be home for the summer and looking to beef up their resume with some real-world experience.
-Other experienced employees may be looking to reenter the work force after a leave of absence and want to ease in with part time work.
-Both are great choices to help fill in the gaps of a spotty summer schedule.
+Many medical students may be home for the summer and looking to beef up their resumes with some real-world experience.
+Other experienced employees may be looking to reenter the workforce after a leave of absence and want to ease with part-time work.
+Both are excellent choices to help fill in the gaps of a spotty summer schedule.

 Pro tip: Maintain a strong relationship with a local and high-caliber medical staffing company.

 Cross-train your current staff.